Hero image

 (0)

-Describe the dropping of the atomic bomb.
-Explain the impact of the USA’s possession of the bomb on superpower relations.
-Lesson Objective: to what extent did the Atomic Bombs make the Cold War hot?
-AQA GCSE History: Conflict and Tension between East and West, 1945–1972 - The Origins of the Cold War.
+Describe architecture in the Elizabethan period.
+Explain how architecture changed in the Elizabethan period.
+Lesson Objective: to what extent did chimneys show that the Tudors were rising to the top?
+AQA GCSE History: British Depth Studies: Elizabethan England, c1568–c1603 - Historic Environment, 2025 - Hardwick Hall, Derbyshire.
 The resources are also suitable for Edexcel, OCR, WJEC GCSE History and iGCSE History.
 The resources that I have created have helped my GCSE History classes to sustain well above average results over a period of time: 2023 P8: +0.26 2022 P8: +0.88 and +0.81 2021 P8: +1.42 2020 P8: +0.47 2019 P8: +0.57 For the third consecutive year, my GCSE History class(es) have also attained the most Grade 9s in any subject and/or class at my current school of over 1350 students.
+In addition, this specific component’s outcomes - Elizabethan England, c1568–c1603: Historic Environment - are consistently well-above the national average according to AQA Enhanced Results Analysis.
 I have worked for the examination boards for over 10 years and considering the recent developments within education, my resources are constantly amended and updated for students studying GCSE History.
 I have utilised feedback from students, fellow professionals, experienced colleagues and have used my own professional judgement to ensure that each resource will help you to teach quality history lessons to ensure that each student achieves their personal best.
 I am proud that I am a ‘Gold’ TES Author, and this is recognised by the fact that my resources have been downloaded over half a million times by educators throughout the world.
 Copyright Protection ©

 Historic Environment, 2024: The Impact of Elizabethan Voyages and Trade